Deriving Transformer Architectures as Implicit Multinomial Regression: Introduction

 \section{Introduction}

 Many recent efforts have aimed to provide understanding of modern transformer and large model architectures.
-Among these, mechanistic interpretations \citep{ferrando2024primer, sharkey2025openproblems} such as circuit models \citep{olah2020zoom, ameisen2025circuit}, sparse autoencoders \citep{cunningham2023sparse}, and transcoders \citep{dunefsky2024transcoders} have been employed to attribute model behaviors to specific neuronal or architectural properties.
-Many of these attribution methods draw on graphical models \citep{lindsey2025biology} to link discrete structures across neurons, thereby enabling the construction of sparse or discrete representations within computational hyper-graphs \citep{owhadi2022computational, bourdais2025discovering}.

-The role of sparse polysemanticity in neuron features \citep{arora2018linear, olah2020zoom} and feature superposition \citep{elhage2022superposition} supports the paradigm that appropriate sparse encodings yield quantized representations in feature space.
-However, from a theoretical standpoint, it remains unclear why certain modern architectures, such as transformers, offer significant improvements over multilayer perceptrons (MLPs).
+Among these, mechanistic interpretations \citep{ferrando2024primer, sharkey2025openproblems, olah2020zoom, ameisen2025circuit, cunningham2023sparse, lindsey2025biology} provide \textit{post-hoc} analysis that relate observations of model behavior to specific neuronal or architectural properties, but fail to provide \textit{a priori} analysis or theoretical justification of improved performance.
+From a theoretical standpoint, it remains unclear why certain modern architectures, such as transformers, offer significant improvements over multilayer perceptrons (MLPs).

-We hypothesize that the remarkable performance of transformer architectures, particularly their ability to leverage sparsity and superposition, stems from their implicit execution of feature discovery in conjunction with multinomial regression.
-This implicit multi-class identification problem naturally encourages sparsity, since one-hot encodings of categorical (or multicategorical) data are exceedingly sparse.

-This paper shows that the transformer architecture arises naturally from an optimization problem aimed at recovering the best features for a given multinomial regression task.
-This connection between transformer blocks and multinomial regression offers a form of \textit{intrinsic interpretability} for the transformer architecture \citep{sharkey2025openproblems}, while also providing additional support for the sparse superposition theory of mechanistic interpretability.
+We hypothesize that the remarkable performance of transformer architectures stems from their implicit execution of feature discovery in conjunction with multinomial regression.
+This paper derives how the transformer architecture arises naturally from an optimization problem aimed at recovering the best features for a given multinomial regression task.
+This connection between transformer blocks and multinomial regression offers a form of \textit{intrinsic interpretability} for the transformer architecture, with insight into designing other attention mechanisms for specialized tasks.